Placement of Weight:

 Where To Be Or Not To Be, That Is The Question

 Many ballet teachers encourage their students to either hold the barre very lightly or let it go completely as often as possible.
-Their rationale is to prevent students becoming dependent upon its support in preparation for when they move into the centre.
+Their rationale is to prevent students from becoming dependent upon its support in preparation for when they move into the centre.
 But for many, following this advice can lead to poor execution, create imbalances between essential muscle groups and can even lay the foundations for injury.

 So should you be placing your weight over your heel or toes?
 How does this differ between 1st and 5th positions?
-In this article I bring together my training in the Vaganova, Balanchine, French and Maggie Black methods as well as my experience as a teacher of Pilates, Gyrotonic® and Yoga to explain what I believe you should be doing to avoid these problems.
+In this article, I bring together my training in the Vaganova, Balanchine, French and Maggie Black methods as well as my experience as a teacher of Pilates, Gyrotonic® and Yoga to explain what I believe you should be doing to avoid these problems.

-I regularly see very hard working students who are committed to improving themselves, shift their body weight sideways over their supporting (or standing) leg toes in order to work without holding onto the barre.
+I regularly see very hard-working students who are committed to improving themselves, shift their body weight sideways over their supporting (or standing) leg toes in order to work without holding onto the barre.

-But if we use the barre only as a very light support, why don’t we skip this part of the class and start immediately in the centre as it is done in contemporary dance classes?
+But if we use the barre only as very light support, why don’t we skip this part of the class and start immediately in the centre as it is done in contemporary dance classes?
 Because in ballet, we train in a completely different technique.
-Simplistically said, in contemporary dance the emphasis is on giving into gravity and in ballet defying it.
+Simplistically said, in contemporary dance, the emphasis is on giving into gravity and in ballet defying it.

 From my own experience and observation, shifting your weight and touching the barre only delicately, like the Queen holds a cup of tea, is giving a false sense of balance and accomplishment.
 You are more likely to 'sit' on your supporting leg, thereby putting the main stress onto the outer thigh muscles (rider trousers), shinbone and shin muscle, thus becoming prone to the very common shin splints.
-On the other hand, the inner thigh muscles, hamstrings and lower abdominal muscle are underused.
-You can test this by poking them with your finger and find them soft and squashy.
+On the other hand, the inner thigh muscles, hamstrings and lower abdominal muscles are underused.
+You can test this by poking them with your finger and finding them soft and squashy.